carlosrod723/time-series-forecasting-gcp/README.md

 **Vertex AI**- This platform will be used for developing, training, and deploying the machine learning model.
 Vertex AI offers a user-friendly interface and simplifies the entire machine learning workflow.

 **GHCN-Daily Dataset**- The Global Historical Climatology Network Daily (GHCN-Daily) dataset from BigQuery's public data project is the primary source of the weather data.
 This dataset contains daily summaries of weather observations from thousands of stations worldwide.
+For the data, I've selected the following tables:

+1. ghcnd_2022- This table is useful to get a full year of recent historical data for training the model.

+2. ghcnd_2023- This table provides more decent data, which can be used for both training and evaluating model performance on unseen data.

+3. ghcnd_stations- This table contains metadata about the weather stations, including their location (latitude and longitude).
+This will be used to filter the analysis to specific regions or to join with other datasets if needed.

 **Feedforward Neural Network (FNN)**- A simple FNN is the initial machine learning model.
 FNNs are relatively lightweight and easy to train.
 They can provide valuable insights and predictions for daily weather patterns.